f3d-app/f3d/doc/libf3d/01-OVERVIEW.md

 In order to add new supported file format to libf3d, you can create a plugin using CMake macros.
 Please follow instructions in the [F3D plugin SDK guide](05-PLUGINS.md).
 Also make sure the `plugin_sdk` component have been installed as well as the `sdk` component.

+## Migrate from 3.x

+Non backward compatible changes have been introduced in 4.0, please take a look at [the migration guide](06-MIGRATION.md) if you are trying to migrate your libf3d 3.x code base.